Australian Herbs & Spices – Lemon Myrtle

-Lemon myrtle is now cultivated and commercially available worldwide.
+Probably the best know Australian herb, Lemon myrtle , is now cultivated and commercially available worldwide.
 The leaves of the lemon myrtle are harvested and used as a specialty food ingredient by chefs and home cooks, in the pharmaceutical industry, teas and in many cosmetics, soaps, skin washes and even as an insect repellant.
 The aroma of the Lemon myrtle leaves shine thru.

 For the most part the Lemon myrtle leaves are dried and milled ready to be used.
-Essential oils can also be extracted from the leaf through steam distilling.
+This Australian herb is also used for essential oils which can be extracted from the leaf through steam distilling.

 Baron Ferdinand von Müller in 1853 first discovered Lemon myrtle and praised the strong, powerful aroma of it’s leaves.